fabri1983/eternity2_solver/README.md

 ```sh
 mvn clean package
 ```
+*Note: if you don't have local Maven installation then use provided* `mvnw`.
 It generates the jar file with default profile and copy the external dependencies under target folder.
 Also by default it uses ProGuard code processing.
 Add -Dskip.proguard=true to generate simple java jar.

 **Profiles (use -P)**
 - java7, java8: for execution with either JVM.